codingcronus/EventWay/README.md

    3. Install the Async.EventWay.Infrastructure.CosmosDb package.

 ## Sample Application
+This sample application is based on The Onion Architecture (aka Hexagonal Architecture and Ports and Adapters).
+If you are not familiar with The Onion Architecture, I highly recommend you to read through Jeffrey Palermos excellent introduction (http://jeffreypalermo.com/blog/the-onion-architecture-part-1).

+Introducing this application architecture leads to three projects (or sub-folders in case of the application being very small) in our sample application:
+1. Core
+   -This project contains the domain model and logic.
+Aggregates, Entity types, Value types and several service interfaces should all be contained here.
+2. Application
+   -This project contains the application services which responsibility is to orchestrate domain logic and hence span entire use cases.
+3. Infrastructure
+   -This project contains the host application (i.e. Web.api webservice, Console App, Xamarin app etc.)

+We will start in the innermost layer, namely *Core*, and define the sample applications Aggregate class(es).

+### Core project
+Hello World

+### Infrastructure project
 1. Update the configuration parameters in the Initialize method
 2. Invoke the Initialize method
 3. Invoke the Run method